 The Teachers’ Standards 2012 state that teachers, including Headteachers, should safeguard children’s wellbeing and maintain public trust in the teaching profession as part of their professional duties.
 All Trust and School staff have a responsibility to provide a safe environment in which children can learn.
 The Trust provides appropriate training to ensure that all staff are able to carry out this essential duty.

 Our full Safeguarding Policy can be downloaded here.

 Across the Trust, the Trust Board is responsible for safeguarding procedures and practices.
 The Trust Board has a nominated Trustee who acts as the nominated Safeguarding Trustee.
 Further details about the safeguarding responsibilities of the Trust can be found here.

-At Ixworth Free School, the Headteacher has overall responsibility for safeguarding and this is delegated to the Designated Safeguarding Lead (DSL).
-The DSL (including responsibility for Looked After Children) is the Assistant Headteacher, with the Headteacher as the Assistant DSL (ADSL).
-The Local Advisory Body has a Nominated member for Safeguarding.
+At SET Ixworth School, the Headteacher has overall responsibility for safeguarding and this is delegated to the Designated Safeguarding Lead (DSL).
+The DSL (including responsibility for Looked After Children) is the SENDCo; there are three other trained Assistant DSLs (ADSL).

-Reporting a safeguarding concern at Ixworth Free School
+Reporting a safeguarding concern at SET Ixworth School

-If you wish to report a safeguarding concern regarding a student at Ixworth Free School, please contact the relevant person listed below.
+If you wish to report a safeguarding concern regarding a student at SET Ixworth School, please contact the relevant person listed below.